-But to really understand the enormity of the occasion you have to go back at what had happened in the weeks and months leading up to that most historic of nights which had all unfolded in front of our very eyes.
+But to really understand the enormity of the occasion you have to go back to what had happened in the weeks and months leading up to one of the most incredible nights in English football history.

-By January Arsenal had stretched their lead over Liverpool to nine points after something of a collapse from Liverpool; including a New Year’s Day defeat against Manchester United which left their title ambitions in tatters.
+By January, Arsenal had stretched their lead over the Reds to nine points after something of a collapse from Liverpool, including a New Year’s Day defeat against Manchester United which left their title ambitions in tatters.

-That loss would be Liverpool’s last defeat until the end of May, however, as Kenny Dalglish’s men mounted an incredible run which saw them win 15 and draw three of their final 18 games going into the encounter with Arsenal on the final day.
+That loss would be Liverpool’s last defeat until the end of May, however, as Kenny Dalglish’s men mounted a phenomenal run which saw them win 15 and draw three of their final 18 games heading into the decisive encounter with Arsenal on the final day.

-A streak made all the more remarkable seeing as many of these games were played out against the horror and grief caused by the tragedy that occurred at Hillsborough ahead of the FA Cup semi-final on April 15th – which ultimately caused the death of 96 Liverpool supporters.
+Liverpool’s run of form was made all the more remarkable seeing as many of these games were played out against the horror and grief caused by the tragedy that occurred at Hillsborough on April 15th – which ultimately caused the death of 96 supporters.

-But the enforced break, which had seen some Liverpool players attending as many as three funerals a day, didn’t appear to affect their form on the field and between their first game back following the disaster, when they drew with Everton at Goodison Park, and the eventual showdown with Arsenal, Liverpool played six and won six.
+Between their first game back following the disaster, where they drew with Everton at Goodison Park, and the eventual showdown with Arsenal, the Reds played six and won six.

 Arsenal, on the other hand, only had to play three times during that period, and somehow managed to drop five points at home as they lost at home to Derby County and drew with Wimbledon at Highbury, seemingly gifting the title to the side who had been all but out of it at Christmas.